 The quintessential community-builder and networker, he is a most passionate member of society – from serving as board member of the Northwest YMCA to being an avid mentor for Boy Scouts of America and local athletic leagues.

-Lacey Johnson is an accomplished writer and celebrity journalist based in Nashville, Tenn.
-She is a graduate of Belmont University, and her work can be read in a variety of print magazines and digital media sources including The Huffington Post, Cosmopolitan, Marie Claire, Woman’s Day, Mirabella, PopSugar and others.
+Lacey Johnson is an award-winning writer and celebrity journalist based in Nashville, Tennessee.
+She is a graduate of Belmont University, and her work can be read in a variety of print magazines and digital media sources including Cosmopolitan, Marie Claire, Woman’s Day, Mirabella, MSN, POPSUGAR, as well as her own brand, The Wonder Report.
 She has also appeared as a featured guest for a variety of Altare Publishing’s wellness podcasts.

 With a passion for ruffling feathers, serving up inspiration and smacking her readers in the face with the truth, she is a tenacious researcher who writes and reports boldly about topics ranging from (but not limited to) culture, relationships, spirituality, holistic health solutions, women’s issues and the nuances of successful living.
 She often drives her point home with a wink, a whisper and a sprinkle of wit, however – occasionally – only a lion’s roar will do.